Electrostatic Air Filter

 Fumes and volatile organic compounds (VOCs) are released from various home building materials.
 These materials include paints, adhesives, and various synthetic building materials.
 Materials designed for outdoor use should not be used inside the home unless such use is approved by the manufacturer.

 Moisture infiltration into the home can encourage biological growths and other allergens.
 Adequate ventilation should be provided for bathrooms, kitchens, and other areas where steam or excessive humidity is generated.
+While your home air conditioner automatically dehumidifies the air, contaminants are not removed by dehumidification.

 Tobacco smoke and other contaminants related to occupant habits are a major source of indoor air pollution.
 Lack of maintenance on the home HVAC system also contributes to poor indoor air quality.